tc39/proposal-array-find-from-last/README.md

 So, perhaps we need `Array.prototype.findLast` and `Array.prototype.findLastIndex`.

+## Scenarios
+- You know find from last may have better performance (The target element on the tail of the array, could append with `push` or `concat` in a queue or stack, eg: recently matched time point in a timeline).
+- You care about the order of the elements (May have duplicate item in the array, eg: last odd in the list of numbers).
+- Etc.

 ## Core features

 Add `Array.prototype.findLast` and `Array.prototype.findLastIndex`.

-This would behave the same as [Array.prototype.find](https://www.ecma-international.org/ecma-262/11.0/index.html#sec-array.prototype.find) and [Array.prototype.findIndex](https://www.ecma-international.org/ecma-262/11.0/index.html#sec-array.prototype.findindex) but would iterate from the end to start.
+This would behave the same as [Array.prototype.find](https://www.ecma-international.org/ecma-262/11.0/index.html#sec-array.prototype.find) and [Array.prototype.findIndex](https://www.ecma-international.org/ecma-262/11.0/index.html#sec-array.prototype.findindex) but would iterate from the last to the first.

 eg: